BriNelson/rescource-theme/README.md

 # Resource Theme
-for UVU product resourse hub
+for UVU product resource hub

 This is a custom Wordpress custom theme for a potential UVU resource website